Anastasios-Vlachmpeis/Player-Features-to-1x2-odds/README.md

-# Greek Super League ~ player-level odds research
+# Medium-sized leagues based player-level odds research

 Research project to predict **1X2 match outcomes** for the Greek Super League from **player-level match data**, then benchmark against **bookmaker closing odds**.
 The long-term goal is a graph-based model (GNN); the current focus is a **leakage-safe baseline** and proper market comparison before adding complexity.